Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 The Ozark Trail 16’ x 16’ Instant Cabin Tent uses a variety of manufacturers which might be responsible for differing reviews of quality from users.
 It’s size also means that it can be susceptible to damage in high winds.

-Whilst the Eureka Copper Canyon 4-Person Tent does well in regards to protective waterproofing and no-see-um mesh protection, it is let down by its fiberglass poles.
+Whilst the Eureka Copper Canyon 4 Person Tent features protective waterproofing and no-see-um mesh protection, it is let down by its fiberglass poles.
 Fiberglass can commonly shatter and splinter, damaging the tent fabric.

 However, reviews from users suggest that the fiberglass poles do not majorly impact the durability of the tent.